3.4.12. Skimming#

 Key points

-• The two sources of documentation on skims are the Sphinx documentation and the skimming Confluence page.
+• The two sources of documentation on skims are the Sphinx documentation and the skimming XWiki page.
 The best way to find out how a particular skim is currently defined is to read the source code (either on Sphinx, or in the directory skim/scripts/skim/ in the software repo).

 • You can run a skim by adding a short segment of code to your steering file, or by using the command-line tool b2skim-run.